A Guide to Your Inner Compass: How Values Shape Our Lives

 1. Practice Mindful Detachment

 The first step toward developing empathy is practicing mindful detachment.
-This isn't just about listening to others; it's about perceiving situations from another person's perspective while completely setting aside your own emotions and experiences.
+This isn't just about listening to others.
+It's about perceiving situations from another person's perspective while completely setting aside your own emotions and experiences.
 When a colleague or friend shares their feelings with you, try not only to understand their words but also to imagine how they see and feel their situation—to become them, so to speak.
 It's important to temporarily forget your own thoughts and problems to fully immerse yourself in their world.
 This approach not only shows your respect but also allows you to understand the person more deeply.

 2. Engage in Active Listening